59de44955ebd/wslX/README.md

 # wslX - an enhanced Windows X-server for WSL

 wslX is a customized and repacked version of [Cygwin](https://www.cygwin.com/)'s [Cygwin/X](https://x.cygwin.com/) X.Org server `XWin.exe`, explicitely meant for integrating local WSL Linux GUI applications into the Windows workflow.
-It supports any Linux distro, but it works best and was mainly tested in combination with a Xfce Desktop environment, that's the recommended environment to use in your distro(s).
+It supports any Linux distro, but it works best and was mainly tested in combination with a Xfce desktop environment, that's the recommended environment to use in your distro(s).

 It's an alternative for [VcXsrv](https://sourceforge.net/projects/vcxsrv/), [Xming](http://www.straightrunning.com/XmingNotes/) and [WSLg](https://github.com/microsoft/wslg), with a couple of extra features.

-wslX is solely installed in user space, it doesn't touch system registry (HKLM) and never requires elevated privileges.
+wslX is installed and runs solely in user space, it doesn't touch system registry (HKLM) and never requires elevated privileges.

 ## Features
-* Drag and drop support - this is wslX's core feature.
+* Drag-and-drop support - this is wslX's core feature.
 If a Linux GUI app - e.g. a text editor, image viewer/editor, media player etc. - natively supports dropping files into its window, drag and drop actions from Windows explorer (including the desktop) are automatically converted into X drop events, and the dropped file paths are converted into WSL Linux paths (e.g. /mnt/c/...).
 Windows shortcut files (.LNK) are resolved on the fly.
 So you can quickly open files in WSL Linux GUI apps by dragging and dropping them from explorer.
 * Menu icons in the configurable system tray menu (see screenshot below)
 * Automatic creation of "Linux start menus" - including icons - for GUI apps detected in the currently installed WSL distro(s).
 * "Open with Linux..." context menu in Explorer that allows to open currently selected files directly in some Linux GUI app.
 This is not implemented as a shell extension, but just as single item added to HKEY_CURRENT_USER\Software\Classes\*\shell, and therefor lightweight regarding Explorer.
 The actual Linux menu is displayed by an independant process.